DefaultValue/docker_infrastructure/Readme.md

 2. `Docker infrastructure` (this repository) - run [Traefik](https://traefik.io/) reverse-proxy container with linked MySQL 5.6, 5.7, MariaDB 10.1, 10.3, phpMyAdmin and Mailhog containers.
 Infrastructure is cloned and run automatically by the
    [Ubuntu post-installation scripts](https://github.com/DefaultValue/ubuntu_post_install_scripts).
-Check this repository for more information on how the infrastructure works, how to use xDebug, LiveReload etc.
+Check this repository for more information on how the infrastructure works, how to use xDebug, etc.

 3. [Dockerizer for PHP](https://github.com/DefaultValue/dockerizer_for_php) - install any Magento 2 version in 1
    command.
 Add Docker files to your existing PHP projects in one command.
 This repository is cloned automatically